What Is Working Capital and How Can Your Business Manage It?

 What is Working Capital?

-Working capital is the difference between current assets and current liabilities.
+Working capital is the difference between a company’s current assets and current liabilities (such as short term debt).
 Current means 12 months or less in duration for assets and liabilities.

 Working capital isn’t the same as investment capital or long-term capital – which is used to fund large capital projects that can span years.

 In addition, working capital can be used to pay for daily expenditures and purchase of raw materials to manufacture company products.

 If the company is service-based and doesn’t manufacture any products, working capital is still used for daily expenditures.
 However, instead of purchasing raw materials, working capital is used to afford payroll and any other expenses needed to remain operational.

 How Does the Operating Cycle Impact Working Capital?